bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Just a question on something you said.
 You said you were going to pay later.
 Could it be aligned with the template?
-Are you still thinking about the Coinbase
+Are you still thinking about the coinbase

 Jason Hughes: 00:17:02

-The Coinbase, I don't consider part of the template, because everybody knows who you're going to have to pay.
+The coinbase, I don't consider part of the template, because everybody knows who you're going to have to pay.
-And the question was that the Coinbase needs to be validated by the pool.
+And the question was that the coinbase needs to be validated by the pool.
 And yes, you're correct.
 That we want to know that you're paying the correct miners.
 If you're not, then that's not valid pool work.